cyberbotics/webots/docs/reference/camera.md

 This gaussian noise has a standard deviation corresponding to the noise field times the channel range.
 The channel range is 256 for a color camera.

-### Spherical Projection
+### Spherical Camera

 OpenGL is designed to have only planar projections.
-However spherical projections are very useful for simulating a camera pointing on a curved mirror or a fisheye effect as found in many biological eyes.
+However cylindrical and spherical projections are very useful for simulating a camera pointing on a curved mirror or a fisheye effect as found in many biological eyes.
-Therefore we implemented a camera mode rendering spherical projections.
+Therefore we implemented a camera mode rendering spherical and cylindrical projections.
-It can be enabled simply by switching on the corresponding `spherical` field described above.
+It can be enabled simply by switching on the corresponding `projection` field described above.

 Internally, depending on the field of view, a spherical camera is implemented by using between 1 to 6 OpenGL cameras oriented towards the faces of a cube (the activated cameras are displayed by magenta squares when the `View|Optional Rendering|Show Camera Frustums` menu item is enabled).
-Moreover an algorithm computing the spherical projection is applied on the result of the subcameras.
+Moreover an algorithm computing the spherical or cylindrical projection is applied on the result of the subcameras.

 So this mode is costly in terms of performance!
 Reducing the resolution of the cameras and using a `fieldOfView` which minimizes the number of activated cameras helps a lot to improve the performance if needed.